- How does business car leasing work?

 Firstly, let’s look at how business car leasing works.

-There are three different types of business lease contracts available to you.
-Those are;
+As a business, there are three different types of lease contract available to you.
+They are:

 - Business Finance Lease